 Michael Bloomberghas said that, even if he loses, his campaign — the biggest and most expensive of the Democratic candidates — will remain in place to help defeat Donald Trump.
 He has also shot down criticism, notably from Warren, that he’s trying to buy the nomination, saying, “Do you want me to spend more or less?”

 Jonathan Bernstein argues Biden, Warren, Amy Klobuchar and Pete Buttigieg are all running as coalition-style candidates, which the process tends to reward, whereas Sanders is a factional candidate.
 Party actors are also skeptical of his proposition to ignore the ideological middle in a general election and run far to Trump’s left.

-Hanna Trudo reports former president Barack Obama’s lieutenants share these concerns but have yet to mount a concerted opposition.
+Hanna Trudo reports that former president Barack Obama’s lieutenants share those concerns but have yet to mount a concerted opposition.

 Bill Scher argues Iowa matters less than ever.
 The proof is in the candidates’ travel schedules: with the exception of Klobuchar and John Delaney, they are spending far less time in the state than candidates did in previous elections.

 Nate Silver disagrees, arguing that a win in Iowa would significantly raise a candidate’s chance of winning the nomination.
 His website, FiveThirtyEight, estimates Biden has a two-in-five chance of winning the nomination, followed by Sanders at one-in-five.